Ezekiel 28 – Against Satan, King of Tyre

 “And there shall no longer be a pricking brier or a painful thorn for the house of Israel from among all who are around them, who despise them.
 Then they shall know that I am the Lord GOD.”

 a.
-There shall no longer be a pricking brier or a painful thorn for the house of Israel: When God brings His judgment upon Israel’s neighbors (as described in Ezekiel chapters 25-32), it will be a relief to Israel.
+There shall no longer be a pricking brier or a painful thorn for the house of Israel: When God brings His judgment upon Israel’s neighbors (as described in Ezekiel 25-32), it will be a relief to Israel.
 They would no longer be under threat from those who despise them.

 i.
 “Perhaps there is an allusion to Jezebel, daughter of Ethbaal, king of Sidon, and wife to Ahab, king of Israel, who was the greatest curse to Israel, and the universal restorer of idolatry in the land, see 1 Kings 16:31.
 Sidon being destroyed, there would come no encourager of idolatry from that quarter.”
 (Clarke)

 b.
 Then they shall know that I am the Lord GOD: God’s display of judgment against the nations would display to Israel (and the world) His holy and righteous nature.
-They would know Yahweh (GOD) and as Adonai (Master, Lord).
+They would know Him as Yahweh (GOD) and as Adonai (Master, Lord).

 3. (25-26) The promise to restore Israel.